REI Co-op Stormhenge Down Hybrid

 Sustainability

-Other Versions of the REI Co-op Stormhenge Down Hybrid
+Other Versions of the REI Stormhenge 850 Down Hybrid

 We tested the men’s Stormhenge here, and REI makes the same jacket in a women’s version.
 The two share an identical build including the use of 850-fill-power down and synthetic insulation in moisture-prone areas, a 2-layer waterproof shell, body-mapped insulation, and bonded baffles.
-The women’s jacket is lighter at 1 pound 10 ounces (around 6 oz. less than the men’s listed weight) and is sold in different colorways, but the rest of the design remains the same (REI also sells it in dedicated plus sizes).
-Importantly, both jackets retail for $259, which is a steal compared to the competition.
-Rounding out the collection, REI also sells a parka-length variation of the Stormhenge for men and women, which retails for $299 and has a longer cut for added coverage and protection (35.5 in. for the men's model and 36 in. for the women's).
+The women’s jacket is lighter at 1 pound 6.9 ounces (dropping around 3 oz. from the previous version) and is sold in different colorways, but the rest of the design remains the same (REI also sells it in dedicated plus sizes).
+Both jackets retail for $279, which is a steal compared to the competition.
+REI also sells a parka-length variation of the Stormhenge for men and women, which retails for $299 and has a longer cut for added coverage and protection (35.5 in. for the men's and 36.5 in. for the women's).

 What We Like